fneyron/eventhub/README.md

 In HTTP settings tab:
 - Click on enable https
 - Force Https redirection
+- Set the Container HTTP port to 80

 In Deployment tab:
 - Configure the repository (ie: github.com/fneyron/QRly.git) don't forget to remove the https or ssh